 The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since the 4th quarter of 1973 and monthly surveys since 1986.
 Survey respondents are drawn from NFIB’s membership.
 The report is released on the second Tuesday of each month.
-This survey was conducted in June 2016.
+This survey was conducted in August 2016.

-July 2016 Report: Small Business Economic Trends
+September 2016 Report: Small Business Economic Trends

-Small Business Optimism Plateaus
+Small Business Optimism Dips Lower Before Election

 INVENTORIES AND SALES

 The net percent of all owners (seasonally adjusted) reporting higher nominal sales in the past 3 months compared to the prior 3 months improved 3 percentage points to a net negative 6 percent.
 Reports of stronger consumer spending in the government numbers did not improve reports of sales gains.

 Seasonally adjusted, the net percent of owners expecting higher real sales volumes rose 5 points to a net 4 percent of owners, a weak showing.
 With weak sales prospects, hiring and inventory investment will be weak.

 The net percent of owners reporting inventory gains fell 4 points to a net negative 4 percent (seasonally adjusted).
 Selling to customers out of excess inventory stocks does not add to GDP.
 The net percent of owners viewing current inventory stocks as “too low” deteriorated 5 points to a net negative 7 percent, indicating weak demand for new inventory spending.
 The net percent of owners planning to add to inventory fell 8 points to a net negative 7 percent, not a strong picture.